sysid/twbm/README.md

 # Adding URI to local files
 twbm add /home/user/presentation.pptx tag1,tag2 --title 'My super Presentation'

+# Adding shell commands as URI
+twbm add "shell::vim +/'# SqlAlchemy' sql.md" shell,sql,doc --title 'sqlalchemy snippets'
 ```
 Tags must be separated by comma without blanks.
-When adding an generic URI, which is not starting with 'http', the hint 'Malformed URL' can be ignored.
+When adding a generic URI, which is not starting with 'http', the cli message 'Malformed URL' can be ignored.

 Selection of multiple bookmarks for opening in browser is possible, of course:
 ![Multi selection](multi-select.png)